 - Guinevere in Merlin was the only main character never to be mentioned in any prophesy uttered by the dragon or any other seer (though she appeared briefly in one of Morgana's prophetic dreams.
 She ends up being the individual who rules over the Golden Age of Camelot, with it being heavily implied that she also unites the kingdoms and legalizes magic.
 Up until the final episode, everyone assumed that this was Arthur's destiny.

-- Link in The Legend of Zelda: The Wind Waker was apparently not chosen by the gods to be The Hero right away.
-He trudged on solely for the sake of his little sister at first, then accepted the quest as a whole later.
+- Link in The Legend of Zelda: The Wind Waker was not chosen by the gods to be The Hero.
+He's not even a reincarnation or descendant of the original Link like every other Link in the series is.
+He started his quest solely to rescue his little sister at first, then accepted the quest as a whole later.
 In doing so, re-empowering the Master Sword after it was weakened, and reassembling the Triforce of Courage, the gods eventually acknowledged Link as the "Hero of Winds."

 - Unlike Link and Zelda, Groose in The Legend of Zelda: Skyward Sword has no real "destiny" to speak of - a fact supported by how unlike those two, he isn't reincarnated in (chronologically) future games to continue fighting Ganon.
 Still, he does what he can to help Link, stop Demise and save the surface world.

-- The Big Bad of the The Legend of Zelda series is a dark unchosen one.
-His theft of the Triforce of Power has ultimately left him as bound it as the other two pieces are to their intended Chosen Ones.
+- The Big Bad of the series is a dark Unchosen One.
+His theft of the Triforce of Power has ultimately left him as bound to it as the other two pieces are to their intended Chosen Ones.
 The Chosen One who was supposed to get the Triforce of Power remains unidentified and presumably uninvolved.

-- Sora of Kingdom Hearts is one through chance.
-Riku, his best friend, was chosen to wield the Keyblade by Terra but because he jumped at the wrong call the Keyblade went to the closest candidate at the time (Sora), following which Sora goes off to save the worlds.
-He then earns his position as Keyblade Wielder by winning the Keyblade back from Riku by understanding The Power of Friendship.
+- Sora is one through chance.
+Riku, his best friend, was chosen to wield the Keyblade, but because he jumped at the wrong call, the Keyblade went to Sora, the closest candidate at the time, after which Sora goes off to save the worlds.
+He then earns his position as key bearer by winning the Keyblade back from Riku after understanding The Power of Friendship.

-- In Birth By Sleep it's revealed that of the original trio Sora, Riku and Kairi, Sora was the only one incapable of wielding the Keyblade though he would eventually awaken Ventus' keyblade due to having his Heart inside him, but that is after the fact that he managed to become the wielder of the Keyblade originally meant for Riku through his own strength of heart..
-Granted, Kairi wasn't intentional.
-And it's revealed that there are three types of Keyblade: The Keyblades of Light (almost all the ones we see), the Keyblades of Dark (Mickey's Kingdom Key-D) and the Keyblades of People's Hearts (wielded by Riku-Ansem).
+- In Birth by Sleep, it's revealed that of the original trio of Sora, Riku, and Kairi, Sora was the only one incapable of wielding the Keyblade.
+Although he would eventually awaken Ventus' Keyblade due to having his heart inside him, that is after the fact that he managed to become the wielder of the Keyblade through his own strength of heart.

-- This has actually become a recurring theme throughout the series.
-Despite the many Chosen Ones floating around, the three biggest heroes, Sora, Aqua and Mickey, are all this trope.
-In Birth By Sleep, Aqua was simply an extremely skilled Keyblade wielder who wanted to look after her friends, and yet she was ultimately responsible for derailing Xehanort's plans and leaving him incapacitated for 10 years.
-Likewise with Mickey.
-Nothing so far has indicated any kind of prophecy or 'Choosing' surrounding him.
-He seems to have been just an ordinary (mouse) guy who formed an adventuring team, became a King and later a full-fledged Keyblade Master, simply because he wanted to help people.
+- This has become a recurring theme throughout the series.
+Despite the many Chosen Ones floating around, the three biggest heroes—Sora, Aqua, and Mickey—are all this trope.
+In Birth by Sleep, Aqua was simply an extremely skilled Keyblade wielder who wanted to look after her friends, and yet she was ultimately responsible for derailing Xehanort's plans and leaving him incapacitated for 10 years.
+Likewise with Mickey, nothing so far has indicated any kind of prophecy or "choosing" surrounding him; he seems to have been just an ordinary (mouse) guy who formed an adventuring team, became a King and later a fully fledged Keyblade Master, simply because he wanted to help people.